 Denise performs chamber music with Sage Rendezvous, a group that programs colorful cabaret-style concerts, and she and her husband Mark Goodenberger play music for violin and percussion as DuoDG.
 As a former member of Third Angle New Music Ensemble, she gave world premiere performances of works by some of today’s leading composers.
 She has performed and coached chamber music on concert series and at festivals around the country and abroad, such as the American Church of Paris, Westminster Choir College, Bravo Summer String Institute, Max Aronoff Viola Institute, Charles Castleman’s Quartet Program and Icicle Creek Summer Academy.

 She is passionate about teaching, and has worked with dozens of violin students and young string quartets, and has also taught college courses on music, including a course on viewing world history and literature through the prism of Beethoven.
 As a teaching artist in the Philadelphia Orchestra’s Community Partnership Program, she led urban elementary school students in experiential music learning, and directed workshops on aesthetic education for classroom teachers and music educators.
 She is quoted at length in Eric Booth’s book “The Music Teaching Artist’s Bible.”
+She currently consults on teaching artistry with orchestras around the country, most recently with the Austin Symphony.

 Denise holds a Bachelor of Music from New England Conservatory, where she studied with James Buswell, and a Master of Music from the University of Minnesota, where she was Sally O’Reilly’s teaching assistant and worked with Minnesota Orchestra concertmaster Jorja Fleezanis.
 She was a Fellow at Aspen, Dean of Charles Castleman’s Quartet Program, program coordinator of the Philadelphia Orchestra’s Strings International Music Festival, and has played for the Oregon Bach Festival, Ernest Bloch Festival, Chautauqua Music Institute, Musicorda, Siletz Bay Music Festival, and the International Congress of Strings.
 The San Francisco Chronicle hails her playing as “simply first-rate.”